 Takeaway:

-Transparency starts with showing — not telling.
+Transparent AI initiatives start with showing — not telling.
 Use data visualizations design to make complex AI processes intuitive, helping users trust and interact with your system confidently.

 Lesson 2.
 Balance complexity with user guidance

 At Aampe, the message creation page had evolved organically.
 Each new feature made the interface more powerful but also more crowded.
 It reached a tipping point when the team needed to integrate even more tools into the already cluttered layout.
+AI adoption becomes challenging under such circumstances.

 A complete redesign would have been disruptive and resource-intensive, so Julia proposed a smarter path forward: